Short Confidentiality Agreement

 If you are looking for a very simple form of confidentiality agreement or a short-form version of one, then this template Short Confidentiality Agreement may suit you.

-This short confidentiality agreement template has been pared down to its absolute minimum, to keep it as short and simple as possible.
+We have pared down this short confidentiality agreement template to its absolute minimum, to keep it as short and simple as possible.
 It also means that it is really quick and easy for you to fill in and use, which is useful if you are in a hurry.

 The short-form confidentiality agreement is set up as a one-way disclosure – so one party is disclosing details to another, and not as a mutual disclosure or exchange of information by both parties to the other.
 If you need a mutual or reciprocal confidentiality agreement, we have a suitable template here.